Georgia Foreclosure Process: A Guide to Saving Your Home | What You Need to Know

 Key Takeaways

-• Homeowners have rights during foreclosure, including the right of redemption and the right to reinstate the mortgage before the sale
+• Homeowners have rights, including the right of redemption and the right to reinstate the mortgage.

-• Legal assistance from a foreclosure attorney can help homeowners navigate the process and explore alternatives
+• Legal assistance from a foreclosure attorney is highly recommended.

-• Post-foreclosure proceedings may involve eviction, deficiency judgments, and significant credit score impacts
+• Post-foreclosure proceedings may involve eviction and deficiency judgments.

 Understanding Foreclosure in Georgia